abayomipopoola/abayomipopoola/content/blog/simple-explanation-of-regression-analysis/index.md

 title: A simple explanation of Regression analysis
 date: "2018-12-18T22:40:32.169Z"
 tags: [data, economics]
-spoiler: A statistical method that allows you to examine the relationship between two or more variables of interest.
+description: A statistical method that allows you to examine the relationship between two or more variables of interest.
 ---

 ![regression analysis](./regression.png)